Set Operator Function - C++ Programming Tutorial

 The move assignment modifies x.

-The set container and all its elements are modified.
+The set container and its contents are altered.

 Exception Safety

-If an exception is thrown, the container is in a valid state.
+If a program triggers an exception, the container remains in a valid state.

 Example 1